PennLINC/xcp_d/docs/installation.rst

 External Dependencies
 ---------------------

-*XCP-D* is written using Python 3.8 (or above), and is based on nipype_.

-*XCP-D* requires some other neuroimaging software tools that are not handled by the Python's packaging system (Pypi) used to deploy the ``xcp_d`` package:
+*XCP-D* is written using Python 3.8 (or above), is based on nipype_, and requires some other neuroimaging software tools that are not handled by the Python's packaging system (Pypi) used to deploy the ``xcp_d`` package: